-If You Need Service Keep your receipt, delivery slip, or some other appropriate payment record to establish the warranty period should service be required.
+If You NeedKeep your receipt, delivery slip, or some other appropriate payment record to establish the warranty periodServiceshould service be required.
 If service is performed, it is in your best interest to obtain and keep all receipts.
 Service under this warranty must be obtained by contacting Electrolux at the addresses or phone numbers below.